 The communities of Seven and Eight Miles, in Bull Bay St Andrew, have been quarantined.

 All schools were ordered closed by the Prime Minister.
 Employers were being encouraged to allow employees who can work from home to do so.
-And despite assurances they do not have to, citizens were engaging in panic shopping, convinced that the coronavirus, COVID-19 will be the apocalypse.
+And despite assurances they do not have to, citizens were engaging in panic shopping, convinced that COVID-19 will be the apocalypse.

 I recoiled in the back seat of the taxi, careful to not get too close to the other passengers without appearing scornful.
 My apprehension was unfounded, as they too seem to have the same idea.